Tamatha Barbeau, Ph.D.

 Lab 4: Taste Physiology, Lab quiz 3

-Lab 5: Sensory Physiology, Lab report on blood glucose DUE at start of lab.
+Lab 5: Sensory Physiology, (This lab handout was modified 6/3) Lab report on blood glucose DUE at start of lab.

 Exam 2 [Ch 4, parts 1 (rest of neurotransmitters), 2, & 3] (No lab today)